escolmebartlebooth/usdc-t1-p5-vehicle-detection/README.md

 The images were always rescaled to 0..1 when opened and so any test data would need to also be rescaled to these pixel values when using the trained model for prediction.

 As noted in the course notes, matplotlib and opencv have different methods for reading images depending on their type, so it was important to understand when implicit and explicit conversion to 0..1 was needed.
-For this project, opencv was the sole library used for reading images, which necessitated explicit scaling
+For this project, opencv was the sole library used for reading images during static image processing, which necessitated explicit scaling.

-Finally, opencv opens images as BGR not RGB by default, this required color space conversion to be BGR2XXX not RGB2XXX
+Finally, opencv opens images as BGR not RGB by default, this required color space conversion to be BGR2XXX not RGB2XXX for static images.
+For the video pipeline, the images are opened to RGB by default.

 3 main functions were explored for feature extraction: